RVCC-IDMX/about-me-paigecornell/README.md

 - #2A93FA
 - #7EFAE8

+About the Nav Bar

+This website features a hamburger menu off to the left side of the page.
+It's purpose is to help those working on mobile devices/touch devices a quicker way to access the contents of the page.

 Citations
 - Author Unknown, "Social Media and Youth Mental Health."
 U.S. Department of Health and Human Services, 2024. https://www.hhs.gov/surgeongeneral/priorities/youth-mental-health/social-media/index.html
 - Ehmke, Rachel.
 "How Using Social Media Affects Teenagers" Child Mind Institute, August 10, 2023. https://childmind.org/article/how-using-social-media-affects-teenagers/